stasiaDiamond/real-time-bus-tracker/README.md

 ## Resources

-Shoutout to the recorded videos because it was all starter code.
-They also simply give us the Solution File, so.. shoutout to the Solution File as well
+Shoutout to the recorded videos, Solution File, and ChatGPT

 ## License Information